ThreatLockerIvan/ZTW24/Flipper-Zero-Unleashed/README.md

 > Below are Direct Links to the Flipper Labs Web Updater
 > On the left is the Extreme web flasher and on the right is the unleashed
-> webflasher.
-This class will use the unleash webflasher
+> web flasher.
+This class will use the unleash web flasher

 * Unleashed: [Unleashed Web Updater](https://lab.flipper.net/?url=https://unleashedflip.com/fw_extra_apps/flipper-z-f7-update-unlshd-071e.tgz&channel=release-cfw&version=unlshd-071e)
 * Extreme: [Xtreme Web Updater](https://flipper-xtre.me/update/)